Hurricane Dorian hits U.S Virgin Islands as Category 1 storm

 The British Virgin Islands and the Puerto Rican islands of Vieques and Culebra were also in Dorian's path.
 Officials in the U.S. territory were worried the storm could bring landslides, widespread flooding and power outages in what could be the first major test of emergency preparedness since the 2017 devastation of Hurricane Maria.

-Dorian prompted President Donald Trump to declare a state of emergency Tuesday night and order federal assistance for local authorities.
+President Donald Trump declared an emergency in Puerto Rico Tuesday night and ordered federal assistance for local authorities.

-At 2 p.m.
-EDT, Dorian was located over St. Thomas in the U.S. Virgin Islands with maximum sustained winds of 75 mph (120 kph).
-It was moving northwest at 13 mph (20 kph).
+Forecasters say "practically the entire island will be under sustained tropical storm force winds."

 The change in the storm's course concerned many across the U.S. territory, where some 30,000 homes still have blue tarps as roofs nearly two years after Hurricane Maria.
 The island's 3.2 million inhabitants still depend on a shaky power grid that has remained prone to outages since it was destroyed by the Category 4 storm.